Providing feedback on Red Hat documentation

 300 GB

-• If you mount the /tmp directory as a separate file system, you must use the exec mount option in the /etc/fstab file.
-If /tmp is already mounted with the noexec option, you must change the option to exec and re-mount the file system.
+If /tmp is already mounted with the noexec option, change the option to exec and remount the file system.
 This is a requirement for the puppetserver service to work.

-When the /var/lib/pulp directory is mounted using an NFS share, SELinux blocks the synchronization process.
-To avoid this, specify the SELinux context of the /var/lib/pulp directory in the file system table by adding the following lines to /etc/fstab:
+• If you mount the /var/lib/pulp directory as an NFS share, specify the SELinux context of the /var/lib/pulp directory in the file system table.
+Add the following lines to /etc/fstab:

-nfs.example.com:/nfsshare /var/lib/pulp nfs context="system_u:object_r:var_lib_t:s0" 1 2
+nfs.example.com:/nfsshare /var/lib/pulp nfs context="system_u:object_r:pulpcore_var_lib_t:s0" 1 2

 # restorecon -R /var/lib/pulp